zeykafx/BGP-Route-Reflector-Hierarchy-Analysis/README.md

 ## Introduction

-This lab is designed to showcase BGP Route Reflection in a hiearchical design.
+This lab is designed to showcase BGP Route Reflection in a hiearchical design using FRRouting and containerlab (IPv6 only).

 ## Route Reflector Hierarchy Topology